dividor/hdx-mcp/SECURITY.md

    pkill -f hdx_mcp_server.py

    # Rotate your HDX API key
-   # Update .env with new key
+   # Update environment configuration with new key
    # Restart server with new key
    ```